 Like the Bill character, Kazan had also testified against his friends at the House Un-American Activities Committee hearings in 1952 when he named the names of former associates of the American Communist Party.
 While I haven’t read of Kazan having ever been physically attacked because of his testimony, he was widely ostracized by liberals on both coasts until his death in 2003.

-The shoestring-budget movie was filmed at Kazan’s home and property in Sandy Hook, Newtown, Connecticut (yes, THAT Sandy Hook where 20 elementary school children and 7 adults were massacred by a disturbed young man in 2012).
-It’s unique among all of Kazan’s films because of its extremely basic, no-frills production quality.
+The shoestring-budget movie was filmed at Kazan’s home and property at 10 Old Mill Road in Sandy Hook, Newtown, Connecticut (yes, THAT Sandy Hook where 20 elementary school children and 7 adults were massacred by a disturbed young man in 2012).
+It’s unique among all of Kazan’s films because of its basic, no-frills production quality.
 “The Visitors” had an extremely limited release.
 Of all of Kazan’s nineteen films, “The Visitors” is the only one not on DVD, but it is available as a VHS tape and through Amazon streaming.

 Additional thoughts from a believer